 In 1987, Gerwald Rockenschaub painted his last picture by hand.
-Subsequently, he created non-referential pictorial objects made of perspex or synthetic industrial products.
-At the same time, he began to concern himself with the staging of the gallery space as an ideologically coded, social place of art.
+After that, he began to create non-referential pictorial objects made of perspex or synthetic industrial products.
+At the same time, he also began to concern himself with the staging of the gallery space as an ideologically coded, social place of art.

-> 2007 documenta 12
+2007 documenta 12

 x_minimal | curated by Friederike Nymphius14 May - 2 Oct 2021x_minimal (across minimal) is a cross over survey of minimalistic tendencies from the late 70es until today.
 Each of the selected artists has developed a signature style, which distinguishes his work as an independent artistic position.
 Despite all differences between the single artists in terms of media, form of expression...